seedy/my-movie-app/README.md

 That's a big subject, which would have required more work regarding how I fetched the data.

 I think it was not expected, so I didn't push further that way.

+### Data storage

+I didn't give a lot of credit to data storage management here.
+I must admit I could have spent a lot more time on that part.